liquidinstruments/moku-examples/docs/cli/download.md

 This is a legacy command maintained for backward compatibility.
 Please use `mokucli instrument download` instead.
 :::

 This command downloads instrument bitstreams to your local cache for offline installation or bulk deployment.
-The downloaded bitstreams can be installed later using `mokucli upload` or `mokucli instrument upload`.
+The downloaded bitstreams can be installed later using `mokucli instrument upload` or `mokucli upload` (deprecated).

 ## Usage